grovershreyf9t/FIFAvsRealLife/README.md

     c.
 Adaboost Regressor

     d.
-Random Forest Regressor (I tried to use hyperparameter optimiser - SMAC for this task)
+Random Forest Regressor (I tried to use hyperparameter optimiser - SMAC in this task)